Deadly Climate-Induced Flooding Displaces Nearly 1.6 Million People across the Horn of Africa

 Kenya

-Around 450,000 people have been displaced and disease outbreaks are spreading rapidly in Kenya as families grapple with the floods.
+Around 450,000 people have been displaced and disease outbreaks are increasing the risk of malnutrition as families grapple with the floods.
+The destruction of infrastructure and loss of livelihoods are further escalating food insecurity.
 The rains come at the tail end of a drought that affected more than four million Kenyans and pushed many into poverty.
-High waters have seriously damaged homes, businesses, and health centers, as well as key infrastructure such as water facilities.
+High waters have seriously damaged homes, businesses, health centers and water facilities.

 “As the world focuses on COP28, this is a real-time example of how the climate crisis is a hunger crisis,” said Dancliff Mbura, Action Against Hunger’s Advocacy, Communications and Partnership Coordinator for Kenya, one of the organization’s representatives at COP28.
 “Climate-related disasters like the floods in the Horn of Africa have doubled in the last 30 years.
 However, it’s not too late.
 We can introduce climate-smart farming and water management solutions to help communities adapt to current challenges while preparing for an uncertain future.
 Now more than ever, we need the funds to turn talk into action.”